 A natural question is that what is the upper limit of the decaying rate w.r.t. frequency in DNN.
+The decaying rate means the decaying speed of the Fourier coefficient of the difference of the neural network function and the target function with respect to the frequency.
 Such an upper limit characterizes the boundary of the frequency bias, providing a better understanding of the implicit bias of DNNs in Fourier domain.
 In addition, it also provides a guidance for algorithm design of DNNs which could be more efficient in capturing high-frequency information.
-In this work, we prove that there is a critical decaying rate w.r.t. frequency.
-Below the upper limit of the decaying rate, the DNN interpolates the training data by a function with a certain regularity.
-However, above the upper limit, the DNN interpolates the training data by a trivial function, i.e., a function is only non-zero at training data points.
+In this work, we use Linear Frequency Principle (LFP) \citep{Luotao2020LFP} dynamics to model the dynamical behavior of a sufficiently wide two-layer neural network in the linear regime \citet{jacot2018neural}, and prove that there is a critical decaying rate w.r.t. frequency in LFP model.
+It is precisely because of the existence of this limit that the LFP model interpolates the training data by a function with a certain regularity.
+However, if the decay rate of an algrithm in our paradigm is above such upper limit, then this algorithm interpolates the training data by a trivial function, i.e., a function is only non-zero at training data points.